uwplse/analytics-data/changes/all-changes.md

 See the paper for details on the analysis.

+Data on time elapsed is experimental, as it was not in the original analysis.

 TODO WIP organizing and linking and checking final numbers TODO make the non-actionable TODOs that aren't in the paper into notes TODO f / args granularity is innermost